 Helium nanodroplets

 By expanding high-purity helium gas at high pressure through a small cryocooled nozzle into vacuum, one obtains a supersonic beam of liquid nanodroplets Hen (n~103-106).
-These droplets have sub-Kelvin internal temperatures and are even superfluid.
-They are also very efficient at in-flight capture of impurity atoms and molecules.
-As a result, they can function as "nano-cryostats" for molecular beam spectroscopy.
-We are studying
+These droplets have sub-Kelvin internal temperatures and are actually superfluid.
+They are remarkably efficient at capturing impurity atoms and molecules in-flight.
+As a result, they function as transparent, inert, superfluid "nano-cryostats" for spectroscopy, control of molecular assembly and reactions, generation of unusual prototype complexes and alloys, etc.

 Nanodroplet beam apparatus